kantord/headson/README.md

 #### Source code mode

 For source code files, headson uses a heuristic, indentation-aware parser to build a block hierarchy, then picks representative “interesting” lines from across that structure (while keeping lines atomic so omissions never split a line).
-Syntax highlighting is available in the Code renderer when colors are enabled.
+Syntax highlighting is available when colors are enabled.

 ![Code demo](https://raw.githubusercontent.com/kantord/headson/main/docs/assets/tapes/code.gif)